VJAI/http-supervisor/README.md

 ## Intro

-A simple library also available as [chrome addon](https://chrome.google.com/webstore/detail/http-supervisor/ilfhanegmhjioandehhnopokeoeefonj) that helps to audit HTTP requests and identify the requests that exceeds the set quota.
-It also helps to find duplicate requests.
-Not only that you can group, sort, search and export requests.
+A simple library also available as [chrome addon](https://chrome.google.com/webstore/detail/http-supervisor/ilfhanegmhjioandehhnopokeoeefonj) that helps to find duplicate HTTP requests made during a particular period.
+It also helps to audit requests and identify the ones that exceeds the set quota.
+You can also group, sort, search and export requests through a simple API.

 The tool renders a simple UI that provides controls to capture the requests and print to console in a better readable format.
-It also provides a global object for you to work with requests from developer console.
+It also provides a global object (`http`) to work with requests from developer console.

 Last but not least it also provides visualization support using the chart.js library.